The Soul Eater

-The Soul Eater is a novel by Mike Resnick published in 1981.
+The Soul Eater is a science fiction novel by American writer Mike Resnick, published in 1981.

 Plot summary

-The Soul Eater is a novel in which Nicobar Lane becomes obsessed by the Dreamwish Beast which roams space.
+The Soul Eater is a novel in which professional hunter Nicobar Lane becomes obsessed with pursuing the roaming Dreamwish Beast through space.

 Reception

 Greg Costikyan reviewed The Soul Eater in Ares Magazine #13 and commented that "it's well-written enough action for SF.
 It is, if you will, mindless fun, and recommended for aficionados thereof."